 6 Brief But Beautiful Hikes Close To Pittsburgh You Can Take In Under An Hour

 Let’s go on a hike today, Pittsburgh!
-We have plenty of ways to explore the Burgh, but hiking gives us a chance to see places we normally wouldn’t when we’re driving around town.
+We have plenty of ways to explore the city, but hiking gives us a chance to see places we normally wouldn’t when we’re driving around town.
 These six beautiful hikes in Pittsburgh are all brief, and you should be able to complete them in under an hour.
-But, each promises plenty of natural beauty.
+They’re also some of the best hikes in Pittsburgh that promise plenty of natural beauty.

-your favorite short hikes in Pittsburgh?
+What are your favorite short hikes in Pittsburgh?
+Do you agree that these are some of the best hikes in Pittsburgh?
 Join the conversation in the comments!
 Love hiking and waterfalls?
-Then, click here to read about six waterfall hikes near the Burgh.
+Then follow these six waterfall hikes near Pittsburgh.

 What are the best kid-friendly hikes around Pittsburgh?